In just 6 years, LinkedIn China’s user base has grown to 48 million people.

 - Should you be advertising on LinkedIn China?

-- The regulations you need to be aware of (and how these compare to the West)
+- How to advertise on Linkedin China: The regulations you need to be aware of (and how these compare to the West)

 - How to create an ad — and a tool that will make the advertising process a lot easier.